Virtual VNA 2.0: Ambiguity-Free Scattering Matrix Estimation by Terminating Not-Directly-Accessible Ports with Tunable and Coupled Loads: Introduction

 Here, we demonstrate theoretically and experimentally that a proper solution to the ambiguity problem (fully in line with the NDA requirement) consists in using at least one known MPLN in addition to the three known tunable individual loads.
 The MPLN has at least two ports and can simply be a coaxial cable.
-After performing one of the three procedures outlined in Ref.~\cite{del2024minimal}, the coaxial cable is successively connected to pairs of NDA ports as well as once to one NDA and one accessible port.
+In this paper, after performing one of the three procedures involving reconfigurable individual loads as outlined in Ref.~\cite{del2024minimal}, pairs of NDA ports are successively connected to a coaxial cable; in addition, once an NDA port and an accessible port are connected to a coaxial cable.
 The use of coupled loads lifts all ambiguities (even in the case of intensity-only measurements) and thereby crowns the ``virtual VNA'' concept which can now operate free of any ambiguity, and even without ever measuring phase information.

-\textit{Organization:} In Sec.~\ref{sec_sign_ambiguity}, we propose a procedure to remove the sign ambiguity in the case of complex-valued measurements using a two-port load network (2PLN) and validate it experimentally.
-In Sec.~\ref{sec_phase_ambiguity_removal}, we extend the method to the case of intensity-only measurements and validate it experimentally.
-In Sec.~\ref{sec_conclusion}, we briefly conclude.
+\textit{Organization:} In Sec.~\ref{sec_overview}, we provide an overview of the ``Virtual VNA 2.0'' principle and its potential embodiment in two applications.
+In Sec.~\ref{sec_theory}, we propose a procedure based on a two-port load network (2PLN) to remove the sign ambiguity (Sec.~\ref{sec_sign_ambiguity}), as well as the additional blockwise phase ambiguity in the case of intensity-only measurements (Sec.~\ref{sec_phase_ambiguity_removal}).
+In Sec.~\ref{sec_exp}, we experimentally validate the proposed procedures.
+We close with a brief discussion (Sec.~\ref{sec_discussion}) and conclusion (Sec.~\ref{sec_conclusion}).